eliot-geek/Profession-CSharp-Developer/08. Collections, JSON, XML/8. Projects/ListManipulationApp/README.md

-# **Task: Working with Collection List**
+# Working with a List

-## **Instructions:**
+#### Instructions

 1. Create a list of integers.
-2. Populate the list with 100 random numbers ranging from 0 to 100.
+2. Populate the list with 100 random numbers in the range from 0 to 100.
 3. Display the collection of numbers on the screen.
 4. Remove numbers from the list that are greater than 25 but less than 50.
-5. Display the numbers on the screen again.
+5. Display the numbers again on the screen.

-## **Tips and Recommendation**
+#### Recommendations

-Consider creating separate methods for filling, removing, and displaying the list.
+Create separate methods for filling, removing, and displaying on the screen.

-## **Evaluation Criteria:**
+#### Evaluation Criteria

-The program utilizes three distinct methods.
+The program should use three separate methods.
-A List is used as the data storage.
+A List should be used as a data storage.